-WASHINGTON (May 23, 2013) — The U.S. Department of Commerce’s Minority Business Development Agency (MBDA) today announced a solicitation for applications from prospective candidates to operate a new MBDA Business Center in one National location with a significant American Indian or Alaska Native population.
-Applicants are required to choose one of the following locations: Bridgeport, Conn., Buffalo, N.Y., Green Bay, Wis., Jackson, Miss., Milwaukee or Portland, Ore.
-The successful applicant will join a network of more than 30 MBDA Business Centers across the United States and Puerto Rico.
-The grant amount will be $255,000 per year for a four year cycle.
+WASHINGTON (May 23, 2013) — The U.S. Department of Commerce’s Minority Business Development Agency (MBDA) today announced a solicitation for applications from prospective candidates to operate six new MBDA Business Centers in Baltimore, Houston, New York City, San Francisco, St. Louis and Washington, D.C.
+The successful applicants will join a network of more than 30 MBDA Business Centers across the United States and Puerto Rico.
+Grant amounts will range from $300,000 to $500,000 per year for a three-year cycle.

-Although each MBDA Business Center is strategically located in areas with significant numbers of minority-owned firms in the state and surrounding areas, they are not limited by geographic boundaries and may serve minority businesses in all 50 states and Puerto Rico.
+Although each MBDA Business Center is strategically located in areas with significant numbers of minority-owned firms, they are not limited by geographic boundaries and may serve minority businesses in all 50 states and Puerto Rico.
 This expanded reach is designed to facilitate collaborative efforts among minority-owned firms around the U.S. and with Fortune 500 companies regardless of location.

 For-profit entities (including but not limited to sole-proprietorships, partnerships, limited liability companies and corporations), non-profit organizations, state and local government entities, American Indian Tribes and educational institutions are eligible to apply to operate a business center.